Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 \end{proof}

-\begin{remark} We can provide a more geometric interpretation of the formula (\ref{mst2}) in terms of the groupoid $G$ rather than its quantale $Q$, whereby $m_{st}$ is the union of all the local bisections $a$ that satisfy the following three conditions (\cf\ \ref{exmtopologicalgroupoid}): \begin{itemize} \item the domain of $a$ is contained in the domain of the local section $s$; \item the image of $r\circ a$ is contained in the domain of the local section $t$; \item $a$ acts on $t$ yielding a subsection of $s$. \end{itemize} Hence, the logical interpretation of $G$-sheaves, as $Q$-sets, generalizes that of $B$-sets of \cite{FS} in such a way that the truth values are no longer just locale elements but rather quantale elements that convey a dynamic notion of ``equality'' of local sections, which now is defined up to local translations rather than just restriction as in a $B$-sheaf. \end{remark}
+\begin{remark} We can provide a more geometric interpretation of the formula (\ref{mst2}) in terms of an \'etale groupoid $G$ rather than its quantale $\opens(G)$, whereby $m_{st}$ is the union of all the local bisections $a$ that satisfy the following three conditions (\cf\ \ref{exmtopologicalgroupoid}): \begin{itemize} \item the domain of $a$ is contained in the domain of the local section $s$; \item the image of $r\circ a$ is contained in the domain of the local section $t$; \item $a$ acts on $t$ yielding a subsection of $s$. \end{itemize} Hence, the logical interpretation of $G$-sheaves via $\opens(G)$-sets is a generalization of that of frame-valued sets, with the truth values now defining ``equality'' of local sections up to local translations rather than just restriction. \end{remark}